 A full HUD-required briefing will be conducted for applicant families who are determined to be eligible for assistance.
 The briefings will be conducted in individual meetings.
-Briefings will be conducted in English.
+Group briefings may be conducted when necessary to expedite the process.
+Briefings will be conducted in English unless the family requests an interpreter and one is available in the area.